openharmony/docs/en/application-dev/graphics/drawing-guidelines.md

 ### Drawing a 2D Graphic

-Follow the steps below to draw a 2D graphic by using the canvas and brush of the native drawing module.
+Follow the steps below to draw a 2D graphic by using the canvas and pen of the native drawing module.

 1. **Create a bitmap object.**